memgraph/docs/memgraph_versioned_docs/version-2.4.2/connect-to-memgraph/drivers/php.md

 <?php
 require_once __DIR__ . '/vendor/autoload.php';

-// Create connection class and specify target host and port, default is localhost
+// Create a connection class and specify target host and port, default is localhost.
 $conn = new \Bolt\connection\Socket();
-// Create new Bolt instance and provide connection object
+// Create a new Bolt instance and provide connection object
 $bolt = new \Bolt\Bolt($conn);
-// Set available bolt versions for Memgraph.
+// Set available Bolt versions for Memgraph.
 $bolt->setProtocolVersions(4.1, 4, 3);
-// Build and get protocol version instance which creates connection and executes handshake
+// Build and get protocol version instance which creates connection and executes handshake.
 $protocol = $bolt->build();
-// Login to database with credentials
+// Login to database with credentials.
 $protocol->hello(\Bolt\helpers\Auth::basic('username', 'password'));

 // Pipeline two messages.
 One to execute query with parameters and second to pull records.